 The armed invasion of Ukraine by the Russian Federation at the end of February 2022 and the suffering inflicted on countless innocent civilians, including scientists, is against international law and must be condemned in the strongest terms.
-Despite pro-war statements from some Russian institutes, many Russian physicists opposed the war and immediately signed petitions against it [4].
+Despite pro-war statements from some Russian institutes, many Russian physicists opposed the war and immediately signed petitions against it [11].
+In March 2022, as a reaction to the war in Ukraine, many national Western science institutions put bans on their historical scientific cooperation with Russian institutions.
+In an article in the CERN courier in Sept 2022 the former CERN director Herwig Schopper has argued "Science for Peace?
+More than ever" [12].